collapsed-stacks/startups/questions/9558/with-the-uk-leaving-the-eu-will-the-vatmoss-scheme-still-apply-to-saas.md

 - tagged: `saas`, `vat`
 - score: 2

-<p>As you all know, the UK has voted to leave the EU.
-I'm just wondering how, if at all, the VATMOSS scheme will be affected as it's an EU law?</p>
+As you all know, the UK has voted to leave the EU.
+I'm just wondering how, if at all, the VATMOSS scheme will be affected as it's an EU law?

-<p>Thanks for any info, I am aware that nothing is changing in regards to the UK for a while yet ;)</p>
+Thanks for any info, I am aware that nothing is changing in regards to the UK for a while yet ;)

 ## Answer 9561